microsoft/AL/CONTRIBUTING.md

 ## Reporting Issues

-Have you identified a reproducible problem in the AL developer tools?
+Have you identified a reproducible problem in the AL compiler or developer tools?
 Here's how you can make reporting your issue as effective as possible.

 ### Identify Where to Report

 The Dynamics 365 Business Central team accepts feedback through multiple channels and repositories.
-Try to file the issue through the correct channel.
+Try to file the issue through the correct channel to ensure that your issue is addressed effectively and efficiently.

 - For issues related to extensions authored by Microsoft, such as the `System Application` or the `Base Application` as well as event requests, use the [ALAppExtensions](https://github.com/Microsoft/ALAppExtensions) repository.
-- For issues concerning versions of Business Central that are in mainstream support you should use the [support channel](README.README.MD).
+- For issues concerning versions of Business Central that are in mainstream support you should use the [support channel](#support).
 - For new features in AL/Visual Studio Code language and tools, as well as Business Central in general, use [Business Central Ideas](https://aka.ms/bcideas).
 This will allow other members of the community to vote on your idea and will allow us to prioritize based accordingly.
 - For issues related to bugs in the latest version of the AL Language extension for Visual Studio Code, use the current [GitHub repository](https://github.com/microsoft/al).
 You should always use the latest version of the AL Language extension when targetting any version of Business Central.
-If you are targetting NAV 2018 or older, please use the [support channel](README.README.MD).
+If you are targetting NAV 2018 or older, please use the [support channel](#support).
 - For suggestions and discussions on static analysis rules (code cop), use the current [GitHub repo](https://github.com/microsoft/al).

 ### Look For an Existing Issue